Christopher Buccitelli is an Analyst with Catenion and lives in Berlin.

 Dr. Alexander Wallroth

-Alexander Wallroth is an Analyst with Catenion and lives in Berlin.
+Alexander Wallroth is an Associate with Catenion and lives in Berlin.

 He studied Biotechnology at the Berlin Institute of Technology (TU Berlin) and went for his master project to the Francis Crick Institute in London.
 During his master’s training, he investigated biomarkers indicative of kinase action in colorectal and lung cancer.
 Alex then moved back to Berlin to do his PhD at the Leibniz-Institute of Molecular Pharmacology, where worked on the regulation of cellular nutrient signaling and cell migration.